 Food Standards Scotland has also been playing a key role contributing to the wider Scottish Government preparations for Brexit and we continue to work collaboratively with UK Government Departments and other devolved administrations to join up across the UK where appropriate.

 Maintenance of the food supply chain and evidence concerning potential food shortages is outwith our remit.
 However we are supporting others within government who have the lead for this issue, by for example providing advice on the safe storage of foods and the correct use of date codes.
 More information on food shortages can be found here.

-Food Standards Scotland has been working behind the scenes for several months with Scottish Ministers and the Food Standards Agency, Department of Environment, Food and Rural Affairs and the Department of Health and Social Care to ensure that if the UK leaves the EU on 31 October with no deal, there will continue to be functioning laws in place.
+Food Standards Scotland has been working behind the scenes for several months with Scottish Ministers and the Food Standards Agency, Department of Environment, Food and Rural Affairs and the Department of Health and Social Care to ensure that if the UK leaves the EU with no deal, there will continue to be functioning laws in place.

 This will make sure that food is regulated in the same way as it is at present if we leave without a deal from day one.

 If, on the other hand, the UK leaves the EU with a deal in place, it is anticipated there will be a transitional period during which current EU law will continue to apply.

 Scotland and the rest of UK are currently subject to EU food safety laws.
 Until the UK leaves the EU, any substances, such as chlorine washes, used to remove surface contamination on poultry, meat or fish must be assessed by the European Food Safety Authority (EFSA) before they can be approved for use in the UK and the rest of Europe.

 EFSA has concluded that the use of chlorine dioxide, acidified sodium chlorite and peroxy acids on poultry carcasses under specific conditions would not be of concern from a public health perspective.
 However, none of these substances has been approved for use in the EU.
 Only drinking water can currently be used to wash poultry carcasses in EU countries.